ulfalizer/Kconfiglib/README.rst

   The generated headers use the same format as ``include/generated/autoconf.h`` from the Linux kernel.

+- **Implement incremental builds**

+  This uses the same scheme as the ``include/config`` directory in the kernel:
+  Symbols are translated into files that are touched when the symbol's value changes between builds, which can be used to avoid having to do a full rebuild whenever the configuration is changed.

+  See the ``sync_deps()`` function for more information.

 - **Inspect symbols**

   Printing a symbol gives output which could be fed back into a Kconfig parser